 This is very simple best practice but still many do not follow this and as a consequence end up chasing their own tail while troubleshooting complex issues.
 In its simplicity, many of larger enterprise setups are equipped with hundreds of devices and this requires 24/7 attention from the team.
 Operation teams should document all bits and pieces that happen to the environment, devices and test runs.
 By doing great homework with docs, the team will it easier to maintain and upgrade the environment when needed.
 Want to learn all of the tips of building in-house device lab?
 Download our ebook.

 Everything is about power nowadays.
 It has quickly become the most important things for all electronic devices.
 And that power and its consumption is the most important thing to contribute the temperature of the system.
 Even smaller changes in temperature can mean that lots of devices are malfunctioning (this should never be underestimated!) and go offline.
 When you set up the device pool, please make sure you let enough space for those devices to “breath”.
 If you stack them like in the picture below, you won’t see long-lasting lab – it will quickly put you in a fire, literally.

 You naturally need to make sure your devices get enough power to perform.
 Once those devices are 24/7 plugged in, maybe surprisingly, those devices need to be constantly monitored if they get enough power.
 The battery as hardware component doesn’t always allow full charging and easily gives up when it is constantly kept in charging mode.
 Make sure you monitor those devices!

 Use staging environment to validate any configuration changes

-Like with any software development, staging environment can help you a lot of verify even smaller changes in critical environment.
-In staging you check that changes work as expected and validate all new configurations in that context.
-It is also good idea to roll in new hardware (even devices) through staging if devices are ‘exotic’.
+Like with any software development, staging environment can help you a lot of verifying even smaller changes in the critical environment.
+In staging, you check that changes work as expected and validate all new configurations in that context.
+It is also a good idea to roll in new hardware (even devices) through staging if devices are ‘exotic’.